ELIXIR-Belgium/elixir-toolkit-theme/pages/documentation/navigation_structures.md

     url: /events
 ```

-External urls can be specified using:
+External URLs can be specified using:

 ```yml
 subitems: